AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md

 Users with the System Administrator access level can do everything within Workfront.
 They can view and edit all Workfront objects and information entered in Workfront by all other users.

 They also have access to the complete Setup area, where they can change any setting at the system level.
-And they can access all areas in the Global Navigation Bar.
+And they can access all areas in the  Global Navigation Bar .

 For more information, see [Grant a user full administrative access](../../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md).